 In this article I will attempt to provide you with exactly that for the evergreen Spanish.
 The idea is not to give you opening novelties or variations to employ, but to enable you to find your way through a Ruy Lopez middlegame even when you are out of book.

-The Ruy Lopez is an opening in which pawn structure determines the nature of the position very subtly.
-Unlike the French, or some Sicilians, where the holes and weaknesses are very obvious, and the plans as well, in the Ruy Lopez, the intricacies of the position and the plans connected to the features and changes in the central structure require a much closer look and much more patience to understand.
+It is an opening in which pawn structure determines the nature of the position very subtly.
+Unlike the French defense, or some Sicilians, where the holes and weaknesses are very obvious, and the plans as well, in the Ruy Lopez, the intricacies of the position and the plans connected to the features and changes in the central structure require a much closer look and much more patience to understand.

 Since the Ruy Lopez has many theoretical variations which result in many types of pawn structures, the study has been divided accordingly – based on different types of pawn centers.